 SHOW PRIMARY KEYS command.
 It’s important to note, however, that Snowflake primary key indicators are purely descriptive–meaning they don’t enforce either non-nullness or uniqueness requirements.
 However, Snowflake offers a separate

 NOT NULL constraint that will be enforced for specified fields.

 With Redshift, you can specify primary keys constraints on tables, but Redshift won’t provide out-of-the-box primary key enforcement.
 Similar to Snowflake, Redshift does allow users to add a

 NOT NULL constraint that is actually enforced.

 In general for Redshift, it’s still good practice to define your primary keys (regardless of the lack of uniqueness enforcement) because they can help the query planner more quickly identify uniqueness and foreign key relationships.

-Databricks’ Delta tables don’t provide classical support for primary keys; instead, they call them constraints.
-Databricks currently offers two constraint types:
+Databricks’ Delta tables in Unity Catalog provide support for declaring informational primary keys.
+These primary key constraints are not enforced.
+Databricks currently offers two enforced constraint types:

 not-null one is pretty straightforward, but the